: Collaborative research

 Carney, M., Gomez, R., Mitchell, K., & Vannini, S. (2017, May).
 Sanctuary Planet: A Global Sanctuary Movement for the Time of Trump.
 Society and Space.
 Link

-Vannini, S., Gomez, R., Carney, M., & Mitchell, K. (in press).
+Vannini, S., Gomez, R., Carney, M., & Mitchell, K. (2018).
 Interdisciplinary approaches to refugee and migration studies: Lessons from collaborative research on sanctuary in the changing times of Trump, Migration and Society, 1(1).

 Simpson Center Collaboration Grant: https://simpsoncenter.org/projects/migration-and-spaces-sanctuary